SeleneForget/RNA-analysis/README.md

-# Hairpin_Ribozyme_all-atom-MD Analysis Scripts
+RNA all-atom-MD Analysis Scripts

-Personal codes developped for the analysis of MD trajectories of RNA objects.
+Personal codes developed for the analysis of MD trajectories of RNA objects, and more specifically the hairpin riboyme.
-These scripts are either notebooks, of bash and python scripts developped along my thesis.
+These scripts are either notebooks, bash or python scripts developed along my thesis.

 ## How to run

-Open as jupyternotebook, and upload your own datas.
+Open as jupyter notebook, and upload your datas.

+In the case of bash scripts,

 ## Requirements
-A few python libraries are required
+A few python libraries are required:
+- MDAnalysis
+-